All Episodes

 And the president has an identity, and Republicans don't have an identity.

-The president has a vision, Republicans don't.
+The president has a vision.

 And I'm not beholden to any person or party.

-I'm beholden to the forgotten men and women that got up and campaigned and voted on election day for a future that they want and deserve.
+I'm beholden to the forgotten men and women that got up and campaigned and voted on Election Day for a future that they want and deserve.

-I know they're not going to touch Ukrainian election interference and a paid DNC staffer meeting at the Ukrainian embassy with the Ukrainian ambassador and according to political reporting back to Hillary's campaign in the DNC.
+I know they're not going to touch Ukrainian election interference and a paid DNC staffer meeting at the Ukrainian embassy with the Ukrainian ambassador and according to Politico reporting back to Hillary's campaign in the DNC.

-I know they're not going to cover Hillary Clinton's deletions and acid wash and bleach all these things I talk about.
+I know they're not going to cover Hillary Clinton's deletions and acid wash and bleach, all these things I talk about.

 I know they're not going to cover.

-I think Uranium One is the biggest most corrupt deal ever.
+I think Uranium One is the biggest, most corrupt deal ever.

 And if we ever get to where the money came from, there's no telling how many people could be indicted, in my opinion.

-So we'll give you the facts, we'll give you information, but you're not going to get the information anywhere else.
+We'll give you information, but you're not going to get the information anywhere else.

-So like during the election year, I can't report just one of these stories today and then never touch it again.
+So like during the election year, I can't report just one of these stories today and then never touch it again because you've got to stay on it to get it, to get people fully and completely aware of the details.

 Number one, so that those of you that are fighting your battles, you can go out there and fight your battles with facts and information that you won't get in the media.